SlavicSandwich/odin-recipes/README.md

 In this repo I demonstrate my achievements in working with HTML

-Curently I have learned basics of working with text, links, and images
+Curently I have learned basics of working with text, links, and imagesg